joshnuss/1000experiments.dev/posts/191-programming-language.md

 - For comms between different machines: TCP
 - For comms between VMs on the same machine: Pipes
-- For comms between server and browser: uses WebSockets
+- For comms between server and browser: WebSockets
+- For comms from external apps: HTTTP

-Messages are serialized and transported using the correct layer without the developer doing anything.
+All messages are serialized and transported using the correct layer, without developer intervention.

 ## Cloud-native distributed-VM

 Unlike erlang, it's designed to be deployed to the cloud.
-It works more like "Functions as a Service", that means a cloud-based registry of actors.
+It works more like a "Function as a Service" deploy.
+That means there is a cloud-based registry of actors.

 ```
 > deploy